simber72/goal-checker/protocols/README.md

 ## Protocols and security goals (anbx)
-Procols and security goals are specified using the [AnBx notation](https://paolo.science/anbxtutorial/tools/OFMC-tutorial.pdf) and the example are taken from the [AnBx tool](https://www.dais.unive.it/~modesti/anbx/).
+Procols and security goals are specified using the [AnBx notation](https://paolo.science/anbxtutorial/tools/OFMC-tutorial.pdf) and the examples are taken from the [AnBx tool](https://www.dais.unive.it/~modesti/anbx/).

 The following table summarizes the protocols and the security goals: